BGHDDevelopment/mariokart-source/README.md

 MarioKart
 =========

-The official repo for the MarioKart plugin by storm345 and stormdev
+The official source for the MarioKart plugin by BGHDNetwork and The Emerald Pig